awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/auth_access_service-with-iam.md

 # Understanding How AWS Elemental MediaConvert Works with IAM<a name="auth_access_service-with-iam"></a>

 AWS services can work with IAM in several ways\.
 AWS Elemental MediaConvert supports the following ways:
 + **Actions** – AWS Elemental MediaConvert supports using actions in a policy\.
-This allows an administrator to control whether an entity can complete an operation in AWS Elemental MediaConvert\.
+This allows an administrator to control whether an entity can complete an operation in MediaConvert\.
 For example, to allow an entity to update a job template by performing the `UpdateJobTemplate` AWS API operation, an administrator must attach a policy that allows the `iam:UpdateJobTemplate` action\.
 + **Resource\-level permissions** – AWS Elemental MediaConvert supports resource\-level permissions\.
 Resource\-level permissions allow you to specify individual resources in the policy\.
 For example, you can grant permissions for a user to submit jobs only to a particular queue, or to use only job templates that have a particular ID in their name\.

   For an example IAM policy that grants resource\-level permissions, see [Example Policy: Resource\-Level Access Control](example-policies.md#example-policy-resource-level-access-control)\.